jackmott/jackmott.github.io/_posts/2016-9-1-performance-in-the-large.markdown

 ## Performance Comparisons:

 A couple of quick graphs showing some performance comparisons.
 Again, I reiterate not to read these as proof of the performance superiority of any memory management approach.
-I assure you that any expert in any of these languages could optimize them further than they are here.
+I assure you that any expert in any of these languages could optimize them further than they are here and I assure you that C++ can be made fastest of all of these.
+The point is to show how allocations are expensive in all cases, but in different ways, and how good design brings performance into reasonable ranges in all cases.

 ### The Naive Approaches (With Vector Fixes in C# and C++)